What to expect in the IELTS Exam

 - what s/he does now

-- Introduction: family precious to me/society based on family structure/culture
+- Introduction: family is precious to me/society based on family structure/culture

 - I most admire: my father: key person in family; maintains it